fenago/rabbitmq-jupyterlab/Lab_3_cb.md

 `Hanlde.exe` SysInternals tool
 (<http://technet.microsoft.com/en-us/sysinternals/bb896655>) in an
 executable path such as `C:/Windows/system32`.
-Otherwise, the console won\'t be able to show the count of the file descriptors.
+Otherwise, the console won't be able to show the count of the file descriptors.

 On the same page, there is other information about the active Erlang